learn-co-curriculum/foursquare-wrapper/README.md

 east_village.get_venues_for_filtering
 ```

-The `get_venues_for_filtering` method iterates through the `@venue_ids` array, and makes a GET request to the Foursquare API to get more information for each venue.
-It returns a `@venues_to_filter` array with all of the venue info for each restaurant.
+The `get_venues_for_filtering` method iterates through the `@venue_ids` array, and makes a GET request to the Foursquare API to get all of the information that Foursquare has for each venue.
+It returns a `@venues_to_filter` array with the info we need to filter by groups and tags.